jorgetutor/jorgetutor-web/content/en/post/deadlines-wont-wait-how-timeboxing-keeps-you-in-control.md

 Some believe agile means pushing deadlines endlessly to accommodate iterations.
 That’s a **myth**.
 Agile thrives on timeboxing. **Sprints are timeboxed events**.
 Standups, planning meetings, and retrospectives all happen within strict time limits.
 Agile doesn’t eliminate deadlines; it **helps teams deliver within them** by breaking work into focused timeframes.

 The real challenge is managing open-ended, undefined tasks where there’s no clear endpoint.
-How do you timebox something without an strict or blur scope?
+How do you timebox something without an strict or blurred scope?

 ## The Leadership Dilemma: When Time Runs Out